 6 MAE 324 or MSE 301 required for Mechanical and Aerospace Engineers.

-7MAE 323 or CEE 312 or CEE 361 required for Mechanical and Aerospace Engineers.
+7CEE 312 or CEE 361 required for Mechanical and Aerospace Engineers.

 8 CEE 362 or CEE 364 may be considered as substitutes for the materials requirement.
 Requires the approval of the Director of Undergraduate Studies.